-Let me give you the punch line up front: 65% of the treatments currently in human trials have been funded by JDRF.
-(And the number is 73% for the later phase trials) This is a strong impact; one that any non-profit should be proud of.
-This summary does not include Artificial Pancreas research or stem cell growth trials.
+Let me give you the punch line up front: 70% of the treatments currently in human trials have been funded by JDRF.
+(And the number is 71% for the later phase trials) This is a strong impact; one that any non-profit should be proud of.
+This summary does not include Artificial Pancreas research or stem cell growth trials, because there are so many of those that it would be hard to include them all.
+For a recent summary of some (not not all) AP research, please read this blog posting: http://cureresearch4type1diabetes.blogspot.com/2014/07/ada-2014-type-1-diabetes-cure-research.html

 Below is a list of all the potential cures, grouped by phase of trial that they are currently in, and separated into potential cures that JDRF has funded, and potential cures that JDRF has never funded.